Industry, Innovation and Infrastructure

 Technological progress is the foundation of efforts to achieve environmental objectives, such as increased resource and energy efficiency.
 Without technology and innovation, industrialisation will not happen, and without industrialisation, development will not happen.
 There needs to be more investments in high-tech products that dominate the manufacturing productions to increase efficiency and a focus on mobile cellular services that increase connections between people.

 This Goal and Architecture

-The building industry is producing massive amounts of waste and is consuming large amounts of natural resources and energy.
+The building industry is producing massive amounts of waste and consuming large amounts of natural resources and energy.

-The building industry is by nature site-specific, and we must aim at utilizing local industries and advance the development of sustainable products locally, in all countries.
+The building industry is by nature site-specific, and we must aim at utilising local industries and advancing the development of sustainable products locally, in all countries.
 This requires the development of both physical and digital infrastructures to promote more sustainable trade and coexistence, including much more focus on the industry’s use of local materials and resources.
 Where advanced industry is available, the focus is on the development of products that improve existing standards and raise the level on sustainability, for example by moving from a focus on no waste in production to a focus on no waste in a lifecycle perspective.
 This requires training and the development of new competences at all levels in the building industry, as well as research and prototypes to test the potential of new tools, processes and solutions.
 The resulting innovations in industry must continuously be measured against a culturally and climatically site-specific impact on sustainability.

 Sign up for updates

 Would you like to receive updates on Goals and Architecture and the World Congress of Architects?